WWE News: Jack Swagger Reveals Why He Left The WWE, Says He Can Beat Brock Lesnar In Amateur Wrestling

 — You Dont Know Jack (@RealJackSwagger) August 25, 2018

-Jack Swagger, real name Donald Jacob Hager Jr., attended the University of Oklahoma.
+Jack Swagger, real name Donald Jacob Hager, Jr., attended the University of Oklahoma.
 The former WWE superstar set the school’s wrestling record in 2006 for most pins (30), and he finished as an All-American.
 To say that Brock Lesnar is an accomplished amateur wrestler would be an understatement.
 “The Beast Incarnate” is a NCAA Division I All-American, a NCAA Division I Heavyweight Champion, and a Big Ten Conference Champion.
 When asked who would win in an amateur wrestling match, Jack Swagger gave a very confident answer, as Sportskeeda transcribed.

 “By comparing wrestling techniques, you mean that I can take Brock Lesnar down at will?
 Yes, when we compared wrestling techniques.
 I could close my eyes and tie one hand behind my back and I could bounce Brock Lesnar’s forehead off the mat if he ever, ever tried to wrestle with me.”